John Martin Trail

 Telephone: 01434 344277.

-Admission: Charge (Discount if also visiting Roman Army Museum).
+Admission: Charge (Discount if also visiting Roman Army Museum at Carvoran).

 Access: Museum and gardens accessible.
 Access to excavation site difficult.